Friedrich von Spiegel

 Friedrich (von) Spiegel (11 July 1820 in Kitzingen – 15 December 1905 in München) was a German orientalist.
-He was one of the pioneers in the field of Iranian philology.
+He was one of the pioneers in the field of Iranian philology, and as such a major influence on the works of German 19th century philologist and philosopher Friedrich Nietzsche.

 Biography

-He was born in Kitzingen, studied at Erlangen, Leipzig, and Bonn, then spent five years in the libraries of Copenhagen, Paris, London, and Oxford, and from 1849 to 1890 was professor of oriental languages in the University of Erlangen.
-His early studies on Pali and the publication of the Kammavâkya (1841) and the Ancedota Palica (1845) did much for the knowledge of southern Buddhism.
+von Spiegel was born in Kitzingen, studied at Erlangen, Leipzig, and Bonn, then spent five years in the libraries of Copenhagen, Paris, London, and Oxford, and from 1849 to 1890 was professor of oriental languages in the University of Erlangen.
+His early studies on Pali and the publication of the Kammavâkya (1841) and the Anecdota Palica (1845) did much for the knowledge of southern Buddhism.
 They were quickly followed by his researches on Zoroastrianism and the Avesta.
-The edition of the greater part of the extant Avesta, together with the Pahlavi translation (1853–58), was followed by a German version (1852–63), and supplemented by a commentary (1865–69).
-He published a number of Persian works, as well as grammars of the Old Persian and Old Bactrian languages.
-Then came the valuable linguistic and archaeological works, Die altpersischen Keilinschriften (1862), Erân (1863), Erânische Altertumskunde (1871–78), Vergleichende Grammatik der alterânischen Sprachen (1882), and Die arische Periode und ihre Zustände (1887).
+The edition of the greater part of the extant Avesta, together with the Pahlavi translation (1853–58), was followed by a German version (1852–63), and supplemented by a commentary (1865–69). von Spiegel published a number of Persian works, as well as grammars of the Old Persian and Old Bactrian languages.
+He also published several valuable linguistic and archaeological works, Die altpersischen Keilinschriften (1862), Erân (1863), Erânische Altertumskunde (1871–78), Vergleichende Grammatik der alterânischen Sprachen (1882), and Die arische Periode und ihre Zustände (1887).